Congenital Eye Disorders

 - Entropion (eyelid turns inward)

 - Epiphora (excessive tearing)

 - Hemangioma (vascular birthmark)

 - Molloscum Contagiosum (small lesions of the skin)

 - Nevus (birthmark or mole)

 The good news is that many of these conditions can be effectively treated through our oculoplastic procedures.

 Houston Oculoplastic Surgery at Berkeley Eye Center

 Oculoplastics is a field of medicine devoted to treating problems of the eyelids, eye socket, lacrimal system and associated structures.
-Oculoplastic surgeons, like Dr. Bounama, are board-certified ophthalmologists who have completed further advanced training in oculoplastic plastic surgery techniques.
+Oculoplastic surgeons are board-certified ophthalmologists who have completed further advanced training in oculoplastic plastic surgery techniques.

-If you are experiencing problems due to a congenital eye disorder, there’s a good chance Dr. Bounama can help.
+If you are experiencing problems due to a congenital eye disorder, there’s a good chance we can help.
 Eyelid lifts and other surgery to correct congenital eye disorders are performed as an outpatient surgical procedure that usually involves removing loose skin and tightening the eyelid and its attachments in order to restore the eyelid to its original position.
-Dr. Bounama’s patient-customized approach has achieved impressive results in a wide range of eyelid lift procedures for both men and women.
+Our surgeon’s patient-customized approach has achieved impressive results in a wide range of eyelid lift procedures for both men and women.
 Her patients are amazed by their fresh and natural post-surgery appearance.